MaxGhi8/cookbook_template/README.md

 - `TitleColor`: Dark Brown (RGB 100, 50, 0)
 - `SectionColor`: Medium Brown (RGB 80, 40, 0)
 - `TextColor`: Black (RGB 0, 0, 0)

+## Fonts used
+I select these fonts, but they can be easily changed in the `cookbook.cls` file.
+- Palatino (serif) for body text
+- Helvetica (sans-serif) for headers.